booletic/breakout25d/README.md

 ## Conclusion

-Final thoughts, this game utilizes many concepts to make the game coherent.
+This game utilizes many concepts to make the game coherent.
 The Game Manager controls the flow of scenes and preserves data such as score and level.
 It is also a singleton, which means there will only be one it persists among states as a way of management and data passing.
 Moreover, A coroutine handles the time out of powerups.

 Lastly, the level progression follows a mathematical model where a block requires more hits to get destroyed.
 There are also visual cues to show when a block has more than one life.
 In Addition, particle effects and audio clips enhance the user experience.